veertuinc/anka-docs/content/en/docs/Anka Build Cloud/certificate-based-authentication.md

 ```
 openssl genrsa -out node-key.pem 4096
 openssl req -new -sha256 -key node-key.pem -out node-csr.pem -subj "/CN=my_node/O=nodes"
-openssl x509 -req -days 365 -in node-csr.pem -CA ca-crt.pem -CAkey ca-key.pem -CAcreateserial -out node-crt.pem
+openssl x509 -req -days 365 -in node-csr.pem -CA anka-ca-crt.pem -CAkey anka-ca-key.pem -CAcreateserial -out node-crt.pem

 ```

-This assumes that your CA certificate and key are in the same directory and called ‘ca-crt.pem’ and ‘ca-key.pem’ respectively.
+This assumes that your CA certificate and key are in the same directory and called ‘anka-ca-crt.pem’ and ‘anka-ca-key.pem’ respectively.
 If it’s not, use the correct path.

 ## Configuring the controller with the CA file and enabling authentication